Viewing Subscription Details

 If your organization’s word count exceeds the limit set per your subscription plan, your organization will be locked, and your work will no longer be possible in Transifex.

-The account is locked three days after the first violation of the word count.
+The account is locked five days after the first violation of the word count.

 The organization's administrators will receive notification emails before and after the organization is locked.

 Please contact us if you need assistance.

 Reaching your Collaborator Limit